benwinding/react-admin-firebase/README.md

 A firebase data provider for the [React-Admin](https://github.com/marmelab/react-admin) framework.
 It maps collections from the Firebase database (Firestore) to your react-admin application.
+It's an [npm package](https://www.npmjs.com/package/react-admin-firebase).

 ## Features
 - [x] Dynamic caching of resources